AndreasG11/MAE224/Setting-Up-a-Particle-Photon.md

     end
 ```

 Now run this code in the Matlab command window and you should see your particle photon LED blink once then turn off.
-Have your TA verify this behavior before completing this portion of the lab.
+Have your TA (preferably Cody) verify this behavior before completing this portion of the lab.